matomo-org/developer-documentation/docs/master/Piwik/DataTable/Row.md

 ### `isEqual()` <a name="isEqual"></a>

-Helper function to test if two rows are equal.
+Helper function that tests if two rows are equal.

 #### Description

-Two rows are equal
+Two rows are equal if:

-- if they have exactly the same columns / metadata
+- they have exactly the same columns / metadata
-- if they have a subDataTable associated, then we check that both of them are the same.
+- they have a subDataTable associated, then we check that both of them are the same.

 #### Signature